-The display becomes particularly hot in the case of external temperatures above 55 $^{\circ}$ C (131 $^{\circ}$ F), extended periods in standing position, e.g. at a traffic light, or in direct sunlight.
+In particular, the display gets hot in ambient temperatures above 55 °C (131 °F), during extended stationary periods, e.g. at a traffic light, or in direct sunlight.

 - Do not touch the combination instrument with bare hands in the situations referred to. - Where appropriate protective clothing. - If you have been burned, hold the area affected under lukewarm water immediately.